Texas Layoffs — July 2012

 Largest Layoffs

-The largest notice was filed by Veolia Transportation-Dallas at its Dallas facility, reporting 375 affected workers.
+The most significant filing came from Veolia Transportation-Dallas at its Dallas facility, reporting 375 affected workers.
 Arbor E&T, LLC-Capital Area followed with 75 workers.

 Trend & Outlook